 Baby Dedication Services at Destiny

 We do baby dedications twice a year at Destiny.
 We typically do one on Memorial Day Weekend and one in November.
 In order to have your child dedicated, we request that parents attend our Baby Dedication Preparation Class before dedicating their child in service.
-This class will be taking place on Saturday, May 27 at 10 am.
-If you would like to dedicate your baby to the Lord on May 28, please fill out the short form below.
+If you would like to dedicate your baby to the Lord, please fill out the short form below.

 What is a baby / child dedication?

 A baby dedication is a ceremony in which believing parents, and sometimes entire families, make a commitment before the Lord to submit a child to God's will and to raise that child according to God's Word and God's ways.
 It’s an acknowledgement of the parents that the child is a gift from God and that their desire is to honor God as they raise that child.

 What is the Biblical purpose and history of a child dedication?